Assistance and control activities are carried out along the highway network by over 7.000 people.

 More than 7,000 internal and external resources provide traffic assistance and monitoring services.
 A certified control system and a network of 1500 sensors constantly measure the flow of traffic on the 2,850 km network.

 The constant focus of Autostrade per l'Italia on network traffic and immediate interventions to overcome potentially critical issues relating to the flow of traffic, have resulted in less time loss, tailbacks and delays, measured with an indicator known as Total Delay (TD).
 Total Delay measures the difference between the average travel time detected on a highway stretch in the period in question and the average length of time spent in free-flow conditions at the specific average speed applicable to the stretch.
 This difference is multiplied by the number of vehicles in transit and gives the total time lost by all motorists travelling on the highway stretch.

 The planning process for the traffic flow index and for the collection, processing and dissemination of data achieved ISO 9001 certification in 2007.
 This certification is still in place and is ISO 9001:2008 compliant.
-The TD fell 68% between 2006 and 2012 (equivalent to almost 6.73 million hours of time gained by motorists).
+The TD fell 40% between 2006 and 2017.

 With a view to improving traffic and achieving these important results, Autostrade per l'Italia is committed to the following: